blaiszik/Materials-Databases/README.md

 # Notes
 * Please feel free to edit these tables, change headings as necessary, group databases and codes into relevant sub-groups, and add information dynamically.
 * For now,  hold off on linking to this page externally, as I will be moving it to be within the Globus github if we see usefulness emerging.
-* This page is written using Github markdown, learn [Github Markdown Basics](https://help.github.com/articles/markdown-basics/) here
+* This page is written using Github markdown, learn [Github Markdown Basics](https://help.github.com/articles/markdown-basics/).

 # Materials-Related Databases